LibertyDSNP/spec/pages/Messages/Identifiers.md

 ## Identifiers

-DSNP message identifiers at minimum consist of a string with three parts, a protocol, a user identifier and a content hash, like so:
+DSNP Message Ids at minimum consist of a string with three parts, a protocol, a user identifier and a content hash, like so:

 ```
 dsnp://0123456789abcdef/0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef